DATA PROTECTION POLICY (AS OF MAY 2018)

 By clicking on the respective plug-in button, the aforementioned plug-ins will allow you to establish a direct connection to the website of the provider of the respective plug-in and directly use its web services.
-By moving the mouse cursor over the respective plug-in, you may see who the provider of each plug-in is.
+By moving the mouse cursor over the respective plug-in, you will be able to identify the provider of each plug-in.
 In addition, the plug-ins show the logos of the individual services.

-In order to collect as little data as possible (in accordance with the data minimisation principle) when embedding the aforementioned social media plug-ins, we offer on our website the so-called Shariff solution to activate these plug-ins.
+In order to ensure that as little data as possible is collected when embedding the aforementioned social media plug-ins, we offer on our website the so-called Shariff solution to activate these plug-ins.
 This means that the providers of the individual plug-ins cannot collect personal data from you while you are visiting our website.
 The button with implemented Shariff solution will only establish the direct contact to the respective social network site of the aforementioned providers once you have actively clicked on the respective social media plug-in.
 It is only with this click that you will open the connection to and establish a direct connection with the respective provider of the plug-in, which is relevant under data protection law.